burgrp/hw-USB-I2C/README.md

 ## I2C bus

-There is one I2C supported.
+There is one I2C bus supported.
 I2C operations are controlled by USB bulk endpoint 1 on interface 0.

 ## GPIO
 Although the board has only one GPIO connected to ports (it is pin 5 for Alert/IRQ signal),